-1. Every deposit made towards duty, interest, penalty, fee or any other sum payable by a person under the provisions of this Act or under the Customs Tariff Act, 1975 or under any other law for the time being in force or the rules and regulations made thereunder, using authorised mode of payment shall, subject to
+- 1. Every deposit made towards duty, interest, penalty, fee or any other sum payable by a person under the provisions of this Act or under the Customs Tariff Act, 1975 or under any other law for the time being in force or the rules and regulations made thereunder, using authorised mode of payment shall, subject to such conditions and restrictions, be credited to the electronic cash ledger of such person, to be maintained in such manner, as may be prescribed. - 2.
+The amount available in the electronic cash ledger may be used for making any payment towards duty, interest, penalty, fees or any other sum payable under the provisions of this Act or under the Customs Tariff

-- 2. The amount available in the electronic cash ledger may be used for making any payment towards duty, interest, penalty, fees or any other sum payable under the provisions of this Act or under the Customs Tariff Act, 1975 or under any other law for the time being in force or the rules and regulations made thereunder in such manner and subject to such conditions and within such time as may be prescribed. - 3.
-The balance in the electronic cash ledger, after payment of duty, interest, penalty, fee or any other amount payable, may be refunded in such manner as may be prescribed. - 4.
-However, if the Board is satisfied that it is necessary or expedient so to do, it may, by notification, exempt the deposits made by such class of persons or with respect to such categories of goods, as may be specified in the notification, from all or any of the provisions of this section.

-7. Write short notes on:
+Act, 1975 or under any other law for the time being in force or the rules and regulations made thereunder in such manner and subject to such conditions and within such time as may be prescribed.

+- 3. The balance in the electronic cash ledger, after payment of duty, interest, penalty, fee or any other amount payable, may be refunded in such manner as may be prescribed. - 4.
+However, if the Board is satisfied that it is necessary or expedient so to do, it may, by notification, exempt the deposits made by such class of persons or with respect to such categories of goods, as may be specified in the notification, from all or any of the provisions of this section. - 7.
+Write short notes on: - a.
+Warehousing bond u/s 59 - b.
+Owner's right to deal with warehoused goods

 - a.
-Warehousing bond u/s 59 - b.
-Permission for removal of goods for deposit in warehouse u/s 60 - c.
-Owner's right to deal with warehoused goods a.
 Warehousing Bond [Sec.
-59]

-- The importer of any goods in respect of which a bill of entry for warehousing has been presented u/s 46 and assessed to duty u/s 17 or 18 shall execute a bond in a sum equal to thrice the amount of the duty assessed on such goods, binding himself: - (a) to comply with all the provisions of the Act and the rules and regulations made thereunder in respect of such goods; - (b) to pay, on or before the date specified in the notice of demand, all duties and interest payable u/s 61(2); and - (c) to pay all penalties and fines incurred for the contravention of the provisions of this Act or the rules or regulations, in respect of such goods. - 2.
+59] - 1.
+The importer of any goods in respect of which a bill of entry for warehousing has been presented u/s 46 and assessed to duty u/s 17 or 18 shall execute a bond in a sum equal to thrice the amount of the duty assessed on such goods, binding himself: - (a) to comply with all the provisions of the Act and the rules and regulations made thereunder in respect of such goods; - (b) to pay, on or before the date specified in the notice of demand, all duties and interest payable u/s 61(2); and - (c) to pay all penalties and fines incurred for the contravention of the provisions of this Act or the rules or regulations, in respect of such goods. - 2.
 The Assistant Commissioner of Customs or Deputy Commissioner of Customs may permit an importer to execute a general bond in such amount as the Assistant Commissioner of Customs or Deputy Commissioner of Customs may approve in respect of the warehousing of goods to be imported by him within a specified period. - 3.
 The importer shall, in addition to the execution of aforesaid bond(s), furnish such security as may be prescribed. - 4.
-Any bond executed under this section by an importer in respect of any goods shall continue to be in force notwithstanding the transfer of the goods to another warehouse.

-5. Where the whole of the goods or any part thereof are transferred to another person, the transferee shall execute a bond and furnish security b.
-Permission for removal of goods for deposit in warehouse $u/s \ 60$
+Any bond executed under this section by an importer in respect of any goods shall continue to be in force notwithstanding the transfer of the goods to another warehouse. - 5.
+Where the whole of the goods or any part thereof are transferred to another person, the transferee shall execute a bond and furnish security.